Parent Awareness and Education Programs

 Saturday Night in the Suburbs is a parent awareness program of the Unified Prevention Coalition of Fairfax County featuring an evening of dialogue with a panel of high school seniors on drugs and alcohol use, teen parties, parent supervision and enabling, social media, and communication with parents.
 The program is for ADULTS ONLY.

 Keep Teens Safe This Prom and Graduation Season

 It's prom and graduation season -- a time for celebration that is too often marred by the frequently fatal consequences of illegal underage drinking.
-One bad decision can result in tragedy for the young person, as well as his or her family, friends, and our entire community.

 High School, Takes Action After Drinking Party